-After exhausting all potential themes, work with your team to sort the data.
-Go through each theme one by one and determine, as a group, which of the responses fit within that theme, keeping in mind that some responses may fit multiple themes.
+After exhausting all potential patterns, work with your team to sort the data.
+Go through each pattern one by one and determine, as a group, what responses are reflected by each pattern, keeping in mind that responses can fit multiple patterns.
 If you're short on time, this step can be completed by a single team member or a smaller group of individuals and then brought back to the team for further discussion.

-Finally, count and record the number of responses that correspond to each theme in order to get a sense of which themes were more common than others.
-At this time, it's natural to discuss how well the themes fit the data and if any should be combined or removed.
-Afterwards, you should also discuss possible explanations for each theme, related to your inquiry questions, and begin thinking about implications for your work.
-In the improve phase, described in the next chapter, you'll spend more time identifying improvements and changes to your educational experience based on the findings from the reflection discussion.
+Finally, count and record the number of responses that correspond to each pattern in order to get a sense of which patterns are more common than others.
+Reflect on how well each pattern fits the data, if there are redundancies between patterns, whether any patterns are missing, and whether any patterns are not helpful in answering your inquiry questions.
+Here, you may begin discussing possible explanations for each pattern, related to your inquiry questions, and begin thinking about implications for your work.
+In the improve phase, you will spend more time identifying improvements and changes to your educational experience based on the findings from the reflection discussion.